 Drill #4 (Wall-Ball)

-Wall-Ball is the technique of throwing the ball onto the wall and catching it on rebound with the Lacrosse stick.
+Wall-Ball is the technique of throwing the ball onto the wall and catching it on a rebound with the Lacrosse stick.
 You can start the drill at a slow pace and increase the speed with time.
-You can perform the drill on a specific zone on the wall or move across the wall-length for enhanced effects.
+You can perform the drill on a specific zone on the wall or move across the wall length for enhanced effects.
+For any player who wants to improve consistently, I can’t recommend enough the importance of a rebounder.
+If you want to get ahead of your competition, buy a rebounder and start hitting today.

 Wall-Ball Benefits: Wall-Ball is the technique used to increase the reflex action of your mind and coordination of your body.
 It helps you in sharpening the alertness of your mind while on the field.
 You can intercept the offensive moves of your opponents effectively.